The author of this is article is Fred Shackelford, a legal research attorney with National Legal Research Group in Charlottesville, Virginia.

 The Brookins court also ruled that expert testimony was required in order to establish that the Hospital had deviated from the standard of care.
 Since the mother did not present such testimony, the court affirmed the grant of summary judgment for the Hospital.

-About the Author: The author of this is article is Fred Shackelford, Senior Attorney with National Legal Research Group in Charlottesville, Virginia.
+About the Author: The author of this is article is Fred Shackelford, a legal research attorney with National Legal Research Group in Charlottesville, Virginia.
 This case summary originally appeared on The Lawletter Blog.

 Tag Words: Medical malpractice, physician, doctor, negligent credentialing, obstetrician, criminal change, Board of Medical Examiners, independent physician, independent doctor, hospital privileges, independent contractor, accreditation, medical malpractice defense attorney, medical malpractice defense lawyer, Florida defense attorney, Florida defense lawyer, health law attorney, health law lawyer,